kmels/dart-haskell/README.md

 Description
 ------
 Automated testing for Haskell programs.
 We take a program, simulate it against likely runs and report inputs that make it crash.

+The idea is motivated by [Godefroid, Patrice and Klarlund, Nils and Sen, Koushik, DART: Directed Automated Random Testing}, PLDI2005, 2005](http://doi.acm.org/10.1145/1065010.1065036)

 Roadmap
 ------